 On November 19, 2021, the Company entered into a sublease with a third party for 4,500 square feet of office space located in Brisbane, California, with a commencement date of January 1, 2022 and maturing on June 30, 2024.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
 The Company accounts for the lease and non-lease components of its leases as a single lease component.
 Rent expense is recognized on a straight-line basis over the lease term.
-As a result of this agreement, the Company recognized right-of-use ("ROU") asset and liability of \$247,000 pursuant to ASC 842, Lease.
+As a result of this agreement, the Company recognized right-of-use ("ROU") asset and liability of \$247 pursuant to ASC 842, Leases.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Generally, the implicit rate of interest in arrangements is not readily determinable and the Company utilizes its incremental borrowing rate in determining the present value of lease payments.
 The Company's incremental borrowing rate is a hypothetical collateralized borrowing rate based on its understanding of what its credit rating would be.
 The operating lease ROU asset includes any lease payments made and excludes lease incentives.

-On February 8, 2022, the Company entered another lease which will end on February 7, 2025.
-As a result, the Company recognized additional ROU asset and liability of \$13,000.
+On February 8, 2022, the Company entered into a copier lease which will end on February 7, 2025.
+As a result, the Company recognized additional ROU asset and liability of \$13.

-As a result of these lease agreements, the Company recognized ROU asset and liability in the aggregate of \$260,000.
+As a result of these lease agreements, the Company recognized ROU asset and liability in the aggregate of \$260.

-The total rent expense related to these leases reflected on the Company's Condensed Consolidated Statements of Operations totaled \$29,000 and \$29,000 for the three months ended March 31, 2023 and 2022, respectively.
+Rent expense related to these leases reflected on the Company's Condensed Consolidated Statements of Operations totaled \$29 and \$58 for the three months and six months ended June 2023.
+Rent expense totaled \$29 and \$58 for the three months and six months ended June 2022.